-Disease Immunization requirements are met in the following ways: Measles A positive antibody test for measles, or Two (2) doses of measles or A measles/mumps/rubella (MMR) vaccine received after 1st birthday Mumps A positive antibody test for mumps, or Two (2) doses of Mumps or a measles/mumps/rubella (MMR) vaccine received after 1st birthday Rubella A positive antibody test for rubella, or One (1) dose of rubella or a measles/mumps/rubella (MMR) vaccine received after 1st birthday Pertussis One adult dose of tetanus, diphtheria, pertussis (Tdap) vaccine

-NOTE: Tdap is not the same as other vaccines containing some or even all of the vaccine components (D-T-A-P) such as DTap, Td, or DT.
+Disease Immunization requirements are met in the following ways: Measles A positive antibody test for measles, or Two (2) doses of measles or measles/mumps/rubella (MMR) vaccine received after 1st birthday Mumps A positive antibody test for mumps, or Two (2) doses of mumps or measles/mumps/rubella (MMR) vaccine received after 1st birthday Rubella A positive antibody test for rubella, or One (1) dose of rubella or measles/mumps/rubella (MMR) vaccine received after 1st birthday Pertussis One adult dose of tetanus, diphtheria, pertussis (Tdap) vaccine NOTE: Tdap is not the same as other vaccines containing some or even all of the vaccine components (D-T-A-P) such as DTap, Td, or DT.
 Varicella A positive antibody test for varicella zoster, or Two (2) does of varicella vaccine, or Two (2) doses of Shingrix (shingles vaccine) Tuberculosis (TB) Initial TB Testing: Two negative Tuberculin Skin Tests 1-3 weeks apart (Mantoux, PPD) or one negative lab documented TB screening (T-spot, TB Quantiferon) prior to the start of the program.
 TB screening must be completed every 12 months.
 Individuals with a past positive TB screening must comply with each of the following: Initial medical evaluation and clearance by provider including a chest x-ray within 12 months of starting clinical experiences, and Subsequent annual medical evaluation and clearance by provider, and Follow up chest x-ray required every 5 years Hepatitis B Positive antibody test to Hepatitis B, or Completed Hepatitis B vaccine series Influenza October 1 through March 31 One (1) dose of influenza vaccine for current influenza season, or approved influenza vaccine exemption.
-COVID-19 Up to Date - received all recommended vaccines and boosters when eligible
+COVID-19 Initial vaccination series required.
+Yearly boosters are strongly recommended.